 Employers will hire technicians with only high school diplomas, although most employers prefer applicants who have some postsecondary training in geographic information systems and other mapping technologies.
 Some employers offer paid apprenticeship programs, which is useful for people who want to become surveyors.
 As technicians gain more skill with mapping technologies, they can become certified.
 Technicians often use their credentials to prove their years of experience and skill with certain technologies.

 Job Outlook and Salary Statistics

-Job prospects are strong and expected to grow average to faster-than-average for cartographers, surveyors and mapping and surveying technicians.
-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities were expected to decrease by 2% for surveyors and 8% for mapping and surveying technicians, but grow by 29% for cartographers between 2014 and 2024.
+Job prospects are strong and expected to grow average to much faster-than-average for cartographers, surveyors and mapping and surveying technicians.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities were expected to increase by 6% for surveyors and 5% for mapping and surveying technicians, and grow by 15% for cartographers between 2018 and 2028.

 Due to the dramatic increase in the number of jobs over the next decade, employment prospects look best for cartographers.
 However, this does not necessarily mean that there will be no jobs available for either surveyors or mapping and surveying technicians.
 For all of these careers, proficiency in GIS greatly improves desirability to employers.